 Get Ready to Impress Your Interviewer over the Phone

 There are establishments that find it convenient to conduct initial interviews over the phone prior to inviting you over.
 Prepare to impress your interviewer in the quick, few minutes of this encounter.
-While it won’t be as comprehensive or thorough as the face-to-face interview later on, you still need to ace this phone interview.
-At this point, you should already be prepared to go in-depth about the details found in your CV – work experiences, educations, qualifications, and other relevant information.
+While it won’t be as comprehensive or thorough as the face-to-face interview, later on, you still need to ace this phone interview.
+At this point, you should already be prepared to go in-depth about the details found in your resume – work experiences, educations, qualifications, and other relevant information.

 Train Yourself for a Smooth-flowing Interview

 Just like athletes train their bodies for optimum performance, you must also train your mind and tongue for a smooth interview.
 The only way to accomplish such a feat would be to practice your responses to the most common interview questions.
 Go over the list of questions below, enlist the aid of a peer or colleague, and practice your responses to them:

 - What reason do you have for choosing a career in painting?

 - What does your ideal assignment look like?
 Are you comfortable working with a wide array of jobs?